SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

 ### Task 4: Push the Docker Image of Recommendation service to the Container registry

-In this task, you'll Push miyagi-recommendation images to acr.
+In this task, you'll Push Miyagi-recommendation images to acr.

 1. Navigate back to the **Visual studio code** window and navigate to **miyagi/services/recommendation-service/dotnet** right - click on dotnet in cascading menu, select **Open in integrate Terminal**.